-Conceptual site models (CSMs) for each SWMU and AOC were presented in the Revised Final Soil RCRA Facility Investigation/ Remedial Investigation Work Plan, PG&E Topock Compressor Station, Needles, California (CH2M, 2013) and updated in the draft RFI/RI Report Volume 3 (Jacobs, 2019a); summaries for each NTCRA area with a focus on contaminant migration pathways are presented in Exhibit 2-1.
+Conceptual site models (CSMs) for each SWMU and AOC were presented in the Revised Final Soil RCRA Facility Investigation/ Remedial Investigation Work Plan, PG&E Topock Compressor Station, Needles, California (CH2M, 2013) and updated in the draft RFI/RI Report Volume 3, Appendix A (Jacobs, 2019a).
+Summaries for each NTCRA area with a focus on contaminant sources and contaminant migration pathways are presented in Exhibit 2-1.